 Tree Retention and Protection (Daily / Construction Site): Having healthy trees is a top priority to keep our campus beautiful.
-Misuse of any and all trees is prohibited.
-Examples of misuse include, but are not limited to climbing, use of ropes, wire, hammocks, slack-lines, zip-lines, nails, tape and signage, etc. All these issues cause stress, scaring and, often broken branches, which can lead to disease and/or death of an otherwise healthy tree and therefore is prohibited.
+Misuse of all trees is prohibited.
+Examples of misuse include, but are not limited to climbing, use of ropes, wire, hammocks, slacklines, zip-lines, nails, tape, and signage, etc. All these issues cause stress, scaring and often broken branches, which can lead to disease and/or death of an otherwise healthy tree and therefore is prohibited.
 In addition, it is strictly prohibited to intentionally climb in/on campus trees, break off limbs, and branches for personal convenience (i.e., tent and RV placement on campus).
 Trees on construction sites will be conserved wherever possible.

-Trees designated for retention will be protected from construction impacts according to standard plans and specifications.
+Trees designated for retention will be protected from construction impacts according to ANSI-A300 Construction Management Standards.
 No equipment or vehicle shall be parked, or construction materials stored, or substance poured or disposed within the tree protection area (known as their drip line).
-Construction and grounds management practices (fencing, feeding, watering, limiting traffic over root, etc.) will be complied with throughout the construction process.
-Once construction projects are complete, any and all trees designated for protection shall receive deep root fertilization treatments for two years after project completion (once during the Spring and again during the Fall for two years).
+Trees should be barricaded/fenced to protect the drip line from heavy equipment or compaction.
+In addition, great care should be taken where excavation is happening near adjacent specimen trees.
+Effort shall be made to avoid heavily populated root zone to ensure trees do not sustain damage during excavation.
+Construction and grounds management practices (fencing, feeding, watering, limiting traffic over root, etc.) will be complied throughout the construction process.
+Once construction projects are complete, all trees designated for protection shall receive deep root fertilization treatments for two years after project completion (once during the Spring and again during the Fall for two years).
 Often damage to tree roots on a construction site does not show up until years later.
 This will help ensure the overall health of the tree following any construction activities.